silverlogic/PicksApp/README.md

 ## **Installation** ##

 ### Ruby ###
-Before installing CocoaPods, you will need the correct version of Ruby.
+Before installing Fastlane and CocoaPods, you will need the correct version of Ruby.
 For installing and managing different versions of Ruby on your local machine, we recommend using [Ruby Version Manager (RVM)](https://rvm.io/).
 Begin with the following command:
 ```
 $ gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3
 ```